Darkdev007/PERSONAL-ASSISTANT-V1/README.md

 A Personal agent that utilizes subagent concept in langchain.

-The first agent is for scheduling events by connecting to google's calender api
+The first agent is for scheduling events by connecting to google's calender api.

 The second agent is for sending emails by connecting to google's mail api.